5 Star Reader Comment

 Make sure your turkey is fully thawed.
 Keep the turkey breast in its packaging and thaw it in the refrigerator.
 A good rule of thumb is to allow at least one day of thawing for every 4 lbs of turkey.

-How Long Does It Take To Cook Turkey Breast In The Crock Pot?
+How Long to Cook Turkey Breast in the Crock Pot

 Weight